Emergency Fund Calculator: How Much Do You Really Need?

 Many advisors suggest using the “three-six-twelve” framework:

 • Save enough for three months if you have a stable dual-income household.
+You can quickly figure out this target by using a 3-month emergency fund calculator to get an accurate estimate.

 • When you’re the only one bringing in money, build a six-month cushion.